-Intangible assets with a finite useful life are amortized and are assessed for purposes of impairment when there is an indication that the intangible asset may be impaired.
+Intangible assets with a finite useful life are amortized over its useful life and are assessed for purposes of impairment when there is an indication that the intangible asset may be impaired.
 The amortization expense is charged to the consolidated statement of profit or loss.